Robin-Ferm/Robin-Ferm.github.io/_posts/2021-10-12-Monitoring-Cloud-Applications.md

 ---
 ## What does the application do?

-Well, the application does what it did in lecture 6, it's a To-Do list, but this time around it also logs everytging that is happening.
+Well, the application does what it did in lecture 6, it's a To-Do list, but this time around it also logs everything that is happening via our Application Insight on Azure.

-## Diagram

-(insert boring diagram here)
+There wasn't much code needed to get it to run really, a few simple lines here and there.
+I guess I could've done more with it but im behind schedule so I'm just trying to get it to work properly.

 ## What does the code do?